aspose-barcode/Aspose.BarCode-Documentation/java/getting-started/barcode-symbologies-and-image-formats/_index.md

 ---
-title: Barcode Symbologies and Image Formats
+title: Barcode Types and Image Formats
 type: docs
 weight: 20
 url: /java/supported-file-formats/
 ---
-***Aspose.BarCode for Java*** supports more than 60 [barcode types](https://en.wikipedia.org/wiki/Barcode#Types_of_barcodes) used in various industries, i.e., linear (1D), matrix (2D), and postal symbologies.
-The detailed description about barcode generation for different symbologies can be found in section [Generation Specifics for Symbologies](/barcode/java/advanced-features/)
+***Aspose.BarCode for Java*** supports more than 60 [barcode types](https://en.wikipedia.org/wiki/Barcode#Types_of_barcodes) used in various industries, i.e., linear (1D), matrix (2D), and postal barcodes.
+The detailed description about barcode generation for different types can be found in section [Generation Specifics for Barcode Types](/barcode/java/symbology/)

-**Linear symbologies**, or *1D barcodes*, relate to the first generation of one-dimensional (1D) barcode types that decode data by changing the widths of black and white parallel lines.
+**Linear barcode types**, or *1D barcodes*, relate to the first generation of one-dimensional (1D) barcode types that decode data by changing the widths of black and white parallel lines.
 Particular 1D standards support encoding only numbers, while others allow encoding also letters and special symbols.

-**Matrix symbologies**, also referred as *2D barcode types*, have been developed as an advanced way to encode data.
-Two-dimensional (2D) symbologies imply creating barcodes composed of various figures and shapes.
-These barcode standards are deemed to have better efficiency compared with 1D symbologies owing to their improved data density and data recovery mechanisms.
+**Matrix barcode types**, also referred as *2D barcode types*, have been developed as an advanced way to encode data.
+Two-dimensional (2D) types imply creating barcodes composed of various figures and shapes.
+These barcode standards are deemed to have better efficiency compared with 1D barcodes owing to their improved data density and data recovery mechanisms.

-**Postal symbologies** are special barcode standards introduced by postal services in various countries.
+**Postal types** are special barcode standards introduced by postal services in various countries.

 <table>
 <tr> <th></th><th></th>
-<th>Supported Symbologies</th>
+<th>Supported Barcode Types</th>
 </tr>
 <tr> <th rowspan="2">1D (Linear)</th>
 <th>Numeric Only</th>